-Cape Town is the second-most populous city in South Africa behind Johannesburg and it is the provincial capital of the Western Cape.
-Located on the shore of Table Bay, Cape Town is famous around the world for its beautiful harbor and it has a long history going back to its development by the Dutch East India Company for supplying ships in the mid-17th century.
-In 2016, Cape Town has an estimated population of 3.74 million.
+Cape Town is the second most populous city in South Africa behind Johannesburg, and it is the provincial capital of the Western Cape.
+Located on the shore of Table Bay, Cape Town is famous around the world for its beautiful harbor and is considered one of the best places in the world to visit.

-Cape Town is part of the City of Cape Town metropolitan municipality, with a metropolitan population of 3.74 million people and a population density of 1,530 people per square kilometer.
+Cape Town is part of the City of Cape Town metropolitan municipality, approximately 400 square kilometers in area with a population density of 1,530 people per square kilometer.

 Cape Town has many notable neighborhoods.
 The Atlantic Seaboard to the west of Cape Town, for example, has some of the most expensive real estate in the country and the highest concentration of multimillionaires in the city.
 The Northern Suburbs are comprised mostly of Afrikaans-speaking people while the Southern Suburbs are mostly English-speaking people.
 The Cape Flats to the southeast of the central business district is often called "Apartheid's dumping ground" as it became home to people the apartheid government considered non-white.

-Cape Town is one of the most multicultural cities in the world and is a major destination for expatriates and immigrants.
+Cape Town is one of the most multicultural cities in the world and is a significant destination for expatriates and immigrants.

 Apartheid in South Africa is still felt in Cape Town.
 The Apartheid system in the city designated the African population based on tribe, allocating every person to one of nine tribes.
-The racial category of "coloured" is very contentious in the country and it is often a way to lump together the rest of the population that does not fit into one of the nine tribes or identities.
-The coloured population is mostly concentrated in the Western Cape and many are descended from slaves brought to work on farms in the area during the 17th century.
+The racial category of " colored" is very contentious in the country, and it is often a way to lump together the rest of the population that does not fit into one of the nine tribes or identities.
+The colored population is mostly concentrated in the Western Cape, and many are descended from slaves brought to work on farms in the area during the 17th century.